Do I Need a Home Inspection?

 SHARE

-A home inspection is a visual assessment of a property’s safety and quality.
-A licensed and certified inspector reviews the home’s structure and systems to uncover needed maintenance or repairs and help assess the property’s value.
+A home inspection is a visual assessment of a property's safety and condition.
+A licensed inspector reviews the home's structure and systems to uncover maintenance needs, repair issues, and potential hazards, giving you a clear picture of what you're actually buying before you close.

-Home inspections are a common part of the buying process, and real estate agents have a lot of experience helping buyers navigate them.
-If you don't already have a realtor, we can connect you with top agents in your area.
-Simply fill out a short form, and we'll send vetted agent recommendations straight to your inbox.
+Real estate agents navigate inspections constantly and can help you decide what to ask for and what to let go.
+If you don't already have one, we can connect you with top agents in your area.
+Simply fill out a short form, and we'll help introduce you to vetted agents who can answer your questions.

 What is a home inspection?